Looking for things to do in Kyoto at night?

 Looking for a free yet fun thing to do in Kyoto at night?

-Well, make sure to spend some time getting awed at the colourful illumination of 171 staircases in Kyoto Station!
+Well, make sure to spend some time getting awed at the colourful illumination in Kyoto Station!

 You can expect to see different light shows in each season, such as bright foliage during autumn and Gion Festival during summer.